 The College of Business at the University of Arkansas - Fort Smith has earned accreditation by AACSB International, the Association to Advance Collegiate Schools of Business.
 UAFS received formal notification from John J. Fernandes, president and CEO of AACSB International.
 “AACSB accreditation represents the highest achievement for an educational institution that awards business degrees,” said Fernandes.

-Dr. Paul B. Beran, UAFS chancellor, said the AACSB accreditation demonstrates to the public the high quality of a business degree from UAFS.
+Dr. Paul B. Beran, former UAFS chancellor, said the AACSB accreditation demonstrates to the public the high quality of a business degree from UAFS.
 “Graduating from an AACSB-accredited institution makes our alumni more competitive in the job market because employers will know UAFS graduates have the required skills and knowledge to be successful in business,” said Beran.

 UAFS THEATRE DEPARTMENT WINS AWARDS